silkroadnomad/orbitdb-blog/README.md

 2. some isp's seem to restrict p2p connections.

 ## Changes
 - 2022-09-18
+    - added button which opens drawer to display identity, permission and orbitdb related informations.
+- 2022-09-18
     - create textbox + dropdown (admin/write) + button to add permission to current database
 - 2022-09-15